adam-zakaria/copy-container-react/README.md

 .text-lang{}, .text-copy{}, .top-bar{}, .code-body{}, .check{}, .clipboard{}
 ```

 Let me know if anything should be added.
+If you want to style an element yourself you could use devtools to figure out a css selector.

-Here's an example of the CSS used for the screenshot with the green top bar in the 'How it looks section:
+Here's an example of the CSS used for the screenshot with the green top bar in the 'How it looks' section:

 ```css
 .clipboard{